PoyoP0yo/m/process2.md

   - [Preparing For An Interview](https://github.com/PoyoP0yo/m/blob/main/process2.md#preparing-for-an-interview)
 - [References](https://github.com/PoyoP0yo/m/blob/main/process2.md#references)
 ---
-This document will cover the best practices on how to get a job as a Machine Learning Engineer.
-Refer to different sections of this document to find resources on building your portfolio, resume, and skills for the job.
-(Note: Likely need to fix to explain what report is about and why info is important)(also add club section if can fit within word limit)
+This document covers the best practices on getting a job as a Machine Learning Engineer.
+Knowing what to do and where to look to get the job is the first step in a successful career out of college.
+You should start right away as you have valuable college resources to aid you in this process.

 # Major Classes to take